seelabs/scratch_docs/xls-xchainbridge.md

 Account creation must happen via a different means.
 This is because the cross-chain transfer process requires an existing account on the destination chain, so if the user does not have an account on the destination chain, they have no way to transfer funds.

 1. The user submits a **`XChainAccountCreateCommit`** transaction on the source chain.
 This locks or burns the asset on the source chain, depending on whether the source chain is a locking or issuing chain.
 2. The witness servers each sign their attestations on the destination chain and submit them as **`XChainAddAccountCreateAttestation`** transactions.
-Since there is no `XChainClaimID` object on the destination chain to keep track of the attestations, the ledger instead creates a **`XChainCreateAccountClaimID`** object upon receiving the first attestation.
+Since there is no `XChainOwnedClaimID` object on the destination chain to keep track of the attestations, the ledger instead creates a **`XChainOwnedCreateAccountClaimID`** object upon receiving the first attestation.
 3. When there is a quorum of witness attestations, the funds are automatically transferred to the new account on the destination chain.
 The rewards are also automatically distributed to the witness servers’ accounts on the destination chain.

 ## 2. Changes to the XRPL